Revelation 17. A prostitute seated on the beast: her identity and destiny.

-The wrath of God climaxes with the judgement on Babylon the Great (16:19).
+The wrath of God climaxes with the fall of Babylon the Great.
 Now, in another excursus, one of the avenging angels takes John to a personification of the city.
-‘Many waters’ is a set phrase from the Old Testament (Heb. mayim rabbim, variably translated in the ESV as ‘many’, ‘great’, ‘mighty’ or ‘abundant waters’), signifying surface or underground rivers (Ezek 17:5), the open sea (Isa 23:3).
-The ‘many waters’ of the Euphrates (Jer 51:13) that flowed through Chaldaean Babylon fed a network of canals.
-More pregnantly, the phrase connotes death and chaos (Ps 18:17, 77:19, Ezek 26:19, Hab 3:15), with reference to the deep that covered the earth when it was formless and lifeless (Gen 1:2); ‘great’ in ‘great deep’ (Gen 7:11) is the singular form of rabbim.
-More figuratively still, the waters signify the nations that surrounded and always threatened to overwhelm Israel (Ps 144:7, Isa 17:12f).
-Purple and scarlet were expensive dyes especially associated with royalty.
-‘Uncleanness’ is accusative, part of the list of things that John saw: sexual stains besmirch her fine clothing.
+‘Many waters’ is a set phrase from the Old Testament (Heb. mayim rabbim, variably translated in Bibles as ‘many’, ‘great’, ‘mighty’ or ‘abundant waters’), signifying surface or underground rivers (Ezek 17:5), the open sea (Isa 23:3).
+The ‘many waters’ of the Euphrates that flowed through ancient Babylon (Jer 51:13) fed a network of canals.
+More pregnantly, the phrase connotes death and chaos (Ps 18:16, Ezek 26:19), with reference to the deep that covered the earth when it was formless and lifeless (Gen 1:2); ‘great’ in ‘great deep’ (Gen 7:11) being the singular form of rabbim.
+More figuratively still, the waters signify the nations that surrounded and always threatened to overwhelm Israel (Ps 144:7, Isa 17:12f, Hab 3:15).
+Purple and scarlet were expensive dyes associated especially with royalty.
+‘Uncleanness’ refers to the sexual stains that besmirch her fine clothing.

-‘Prostitute’ translates porne.
-The point is that she rejects the restraints of marriage, regardless of whether she receives payment.
-Prior to the 20th century, virginity in an unmarried woman was taken for granted, being implied in the very word for an unmarried woman – almah in Hebrew, parthenos in Greek, virgo in Latin.
-It was not the foremost meaning precisely because it was taken for granted.
+Being a prostitute, the woman rejects the restraints of marriage.
+Virginity prior to the 20th century was implied in the very word for an unmarried woman: Hebrew almah (so Isa 7:14), Greek parthenos, Latin virgo.
+It was not the foremost meaning because it was taken for granted.
 The equivalent English word, ‘maid’ or ‘maiden’, has dropped out of currency as a result of virginity’s ceasing to be the norm.
-Over the decades since the Second World War there has been a social revolution, with catastrophic consequences for society, not only because it has undermined the family and traditional ideas of parenthood, but because to copulate outside marriage is to spurn God (whether knowingly or unknowingly) and to listen to the Serpent.
+Since the Second World War there has been a social revolution, an undoing of the created order itself, and it has been catastrophic: not only for its undermining of the family and traditional ideas of parenthood, with the State filling the vacuum, but because to copulate outside marriage is knowingly or unknowingly to spurn God and listen to the Serpent.
 That very act makes one his subject.
 “When you eat of the fruit you will not surely die.
 Your eyes will be opened, and you will be like God, knowing good and evil.”
 Innocence melts away, and now one keeps God at a distance (Gen 3:1-8).
-This is perhaps the chief reason why today old and young, male and female, are impervious to the gospel, supposing that they ever get to hear it.
+This is perhaps the chief reason why today old and young, male and female, are impervious to the gospel, supposing they ever get to hear it.
 Atheism rationalises away the guilt.

 They have been seduced by the intoxicating sense of participating in life’s mystery, the thrill of defying God with impunity and liberating oneself from his moral laws.
 Even the oldest generation can hardly remember anything different.
 It must seem odd to read Baroness Trumpington reminiscing, without any Christian belief, ‘We really were awfully pure.
 None of us went to bed with anybody.
 You didn’t do it.
 The boys tried, of course, but no, we weren’t brought up that way.’
 That was in 1943.
 Today State programs of sex education are eroticising the psychological development of children from the age of five.

-We begin to see then why the symbol of the prostitute is so apt.
-Sin is infidelity towards our Maker, causing us to want to hide our nakedness, and fornication is the wilful repetition of that infidelity, explicitly in the sexual domain.
-‘Against you, you only, have I sinned and done what was evil in your sight,’ David confessed after his adultery.
-Advanced though it is in technology and scientific knowledge, western civilisation has reduced itself to an obsession with sexual intercourse, and erected around it an entire counter-religion, an entire philosophy of personal identity, rights and self-fulfilment.
+We see then why the symbol of the prostitute is so apt.
+Sin is infidelity towards our Maker, causing us to want to hide our nakedness, and fornication is the wilful repetition of that infidelity in the domain of procreation, which is God’s power of creation delegated to the creature.
+‘Against you, you only, have I sinned and done what was evil in your sight,’ confessed David after his adultery.
+Advanced though it is in technology and scientific knowledge, western civilisation – portrayed as a woman rather than a beast because it once knew God – has reduced itself to an obsession with sexual intercourse, and erected around it an entire counter-religion, an entire philosophy of personal identity, rights and self-fulfilment.
 Self-gratification is valued more highly than bringing up a family.
 Even motor cars are marketed with images of sexual Eden.

-Like Belshazzar, Babylon the Great drinks from the golden cup of a religion she has spurned, pouring into it filth that a hundred years ago she herself would have regarded as an abomination.
-Christian faith decays as Islam, with its much higher premium on sexual purity, grows.
-Spiritually, she rides on the ‘beast’.
-While Islam covers its women and disapproves of homosexuality, it is happy to fornicate with unbelievers, the kafir; the prostitute is happy to fornicate with Islam.
+Being the original prostitute, the woman is the first civilisation as well as the last.
+Like Inana, she drinks from the golden cup of a religion she has spurned, pouring into it filth that she herself would have regarded as an abomination a hundred years ago.
+She sits on a beast similar to the beast in chapter 12 in colour and similar to the beast in chapter 13 in respect of its blasphemous names.
+Christian faith decays as Islam within Europe grows.
+Islam covers its women and disapproves of homosexuality, but is happy to fornicate with unbelievers, the kuffaar; the prostitute is happy to fornicate with Islam.
 In the final days the West will hate those who disturb the peace with the gospel (Matt 24:9).
-It will seek to silence their witness by killing many of them, and will take delight in the slaughter.
+It will seek to silence their witness by killing many of them, and take delight in the slaughter.
 Their blood will be like wine.

-It is Islam – a power distinct from the unhappy people held in its grip – that has destroyed the Church in Syria and Iraq, provoked in part by Western military interventions.
-Iran is overtly hostile, Saudi Arabia covertly.
-Iran reluctantly tolerates a substantial Christian population in its midst.
-Saudia Arabia holds it a capital offence for a Muslim to convert to Christianity, tolerates no church buildings on its soil and spreads its Wahhabi brand of jihadism throughout the world.
-But it supplies oil to the West and buys its arms, so the US government overlooks the fact that 15 of the 19 zealots who brought down the World Trade Center were Saudis.
-Likewise the government of Britain refuses to publish its own finding that Saudi Arabia was funding and promoting jihadism in Britain.
-They regard Saudi Arabia as a friend and ally.
-Nor should we forget that in the Second World War Europe slaughtered 6 million Jews.
-God will require it of her (18:24, 19:2).
+It is Islam – a geopolitical power distinct from the people in its grip – that has destroyed the Church in Syria and Iraq, provoked in part by Western military interventions.
+Iran is overtly hostile towards the West but reluctantly tolerates a substantial Christian population in its midst so long as Farsi-speakers remain loyal; those who share the gospel are imprisoned and beaten.
+Saudi Arabia is covertly hostile.
+It holds it a capital offence for a Muslim to convert to Christianity, tolerates no church buildings on its soil and spreads its Wahhabi brand of jihadism throughout the world.
+But it supplies oil to the West and buys its arms, so the US government overlooks the fact that 15 of the 19 hijackers involved in the World Trade Center attacks were Saudis.
+Similarly, Britain’s government refuses to publish its finding that Saudi Arabia was funding and promoting jihadism in Britain.
+Britain once played a part in the rise of Wahhabism, and regards Saudi Arabia as a friend and ally.

-Wisdom is needed to interpret the whole vision, just as Daniel needed divine wisdom to interpret Nebuchadrezzar’s dream of a colossus.
-The heads have a double significance, one relating to the woman (who sits on them) and the other to the dragon (whose heads they are).
-In the first aspect they suggest the seven hills of Rome, consistent with the woman’s representing European civilisation, successor of ancient Rome and unfaithful to the religion that once inspired her.
-(While the Roman Church does not embody a pure form of Christianity, she is not herself the woman.)
-In Nebuchadrezzar’s dream (Dan 2), the third kingdom to succeed his own was the Roman empire, which morphed – passing from legs to feet – into a divided kingdom, the final one before Neo-Babylonia, Medo-Persia, Greece and Rome-Europe were all smashed by an everlasting kingdom.
-Rome was eponymous for the empire it founded, controlled and epitomised, and Peter apparently referred to Rome as ‘Babylon’ in his first letter.
+Wisdom is needed to interpret the vision, just as Daniel needed divine wisdom to interpret Nebuchadrezzar’s dream of a colossus.
+The heads have a double significance, one relating to the woman (who sits on them) and the other to the beast (whose heads they are).
+In the first aspect they suggest the seven hills of ancient Rome, consistent with the woman’s representing European civilisation, successor of Rome.
+(Vatican Hill is not one of the seven.)
+In Nebuchadrezzar’s dream (Dan 2), the third kingdom after his own was the Roman Empire, which morphed into a divided kingdom, the final one before the kingdoms were all smashed by an everlasting kingdom.
+Rome was eponymous for the empire it founded, controlled and epitomised.
+Peter apparently referred to Rome as Babylon in his first letter.

-The other significance of the seven heads is that they symbolise seven kings.
-Kings can denote kingdoms as well as individual rulers, and in Daniel’s vision of four beasts the two concepts are interchangeable (Dan 7:17, 23).
-In relation to the kingdoms which dominated Israel at various times, the heads are Egypt, Neo-Assyria, Neo-Babylonia, Medo-Persia, Hellenistic Greece, Rome-Europe and Islam, although during Islam’s ascendancy the people were exiled from the land.
-All are manifestations of one underlying power, the dragon with seven heads and ten horns, who is Satan.
-From the long perspective that sees Christ as having come ‘at the end of the ages’ (Heb 9:26) and as coming back soon, the 1192 years of Islamic rule between 637 and 1917 are not incompatible with ‘a little while’ (ESV’s and NIV’s ‘only’ before the phrase is unwarranted).
-The caliphate yet to come will constitute a short-lived eighth empire of ten states that subjugates the Jews, similar in territory to the ten kingdoms that drank the cup of God’s wrath at the time of Judah’s first captivity (Jer 25:19-26).
-It will make war on the ‘saints’ (Dan 7:21) and through them the Lamb.
-But although the beast will prevail, the kingdom of God will eventually be theirs, and take over all the kingdoms (Dan 7:27).
-The beast does not see that behind their apparent helplessness stands a Lord of lords and King of kings who, having already conquered, is far above all rule, authority, power and dominion (Eph 1:21).
+The other significance of the heads is that they symbolise seven kings.
+Kings can denote kingdoms as well as rulers, and in Daniel’s vision of four beasts the concepts are interchangeable (Dan 7:17, 23).
+In relation to the kingdoms which dominated the Levant at various times, the heads are Egypt, Neo-Assyria, Neo-Babylonia, Medo-Persia, Greece, Rome and Islam, although during Islam’s ascendancy the Jews were exiled from the land.
+All are manifestations of the underlying power that is Satan, the dragon with seven heads and ten horns.
+From the long perspective that sees Christ as having come at the end of the ages, the 1192 years of Islamic rule between AD 637 and 1917 are not incompatible with ‘a little while’ (ESV’s and NIV’s ‘only’ before the phrase is unwarranted).
+The caliphate yet to come will constitute a short-lived eighth empire of ten states.
+They will reign for ‘one hour’, which does mean only a short while, and make war on the ‘saints’ (13:7), even eventually on the Lamb himself.
+But although the beast will initially prevail, the kingdom of God will be theirs and will supplant every earthly kingdom.
+The beast does not see that behind the saints’ apparent helplessness is one who, having already conquered, sits far above all rule, authority, power and dominion.
 At the end of the age he will conquer his enemies by force.

 what do you mean by dressing in scarlet,